bihanggit/bihang-ubercart7/README.md

 # Configuration

-* Sign up for a merchant account with Oklink, at [https://www.oklink.com](https://www.oklink.com).
+* Sign up for a merchant account with Bihang, at [https://www.bihang.com](https://www.bihang.com).
 Be sure to read all provided information thoroughly.
-* Create an API key and secret at [oklink](https://www.oklink.com/apiKey/index.do "oklink").
+* Create an API key and secret at [bihang](https://www.bihang.com/apiKey/index.do "bihang").
-* Under Administer > Site Building > Modules, verify that the Oklink module is enabled under the Ubercart - payment section.
+* Under Administer > Site Building > Modules, verify that the bihang module is enabled under the Ubercart - payment section.
 * Under Store Administration > Configuration > Payment Settings > Payment Methods,
-  enable the Oklink payment method, and then go to the Oklink settings menu.
+  enable the Bihang payment method, and then go to the Bihang settings menu.
 * Enter your API Key and Secret under the Administrator settings dropdown menu, and enter other settings as desired.